hsinchen22/LePatrick-Image-Augmentation/README.md

 <br/>

 <a id="1"></a>
-## Overview - That's Mr. Dr. Professor Patrick to you!
+## Overview - LEEDLE LEEDLE LEEDLE LEE!

 This project playfully pushes the boundaries of image augmentation to seriously amp up object detection and give highlight clipping a major upgrade, bringing you LeBron's epic moments like never before.